nixn/pdns-etcd3/doc/ETCD-structure.md

 Options:
 * `ip-prefix`: IPv4 address
-  * prefix octets are used in the front, value octets are used at the back, middle is padded with zero octets up to the total length of 4 octets (prefix + middle + value)
+  * prefix octets are used in the front, value octets are used at the back, middle is padded with zero-valued octets up to the total length of 4 octets (prefix + middle + value)
   * if there are "too many" value octets, they override the prefix octets
     * example: if `ip-prefix` is `"192.168.1."`, `ip` is `"2.4"`, the resulting IP address is `192.168.2.4`